SysKitTeam/docs-spdockit/query-and-change-sharepoint-settings/create-governance-policy-rule.md

 ---
-title: Create SharePoint Governance Policy Rule
-description: >-
-  This section describes how to use the SPDocKit wizard to create a rule to help you enforce your governance policies.
+description: This section describes how to use the SPDocKit wizard to create a rule to help you enforce your governance policies.
-author: Iva Novoselic
-date: 25/5/2017
 ---

 # Create SharePoint Governance Policy Rule